Name

 Pre War

-Born and lived in Tyttenhanger Green, Hertfordshire.
-His parents were George and Ellen Brett.
-John was the younger brother of George who also died in the Great War.
+John Reuben BRETT was born in late 1894, in Tyttenhanger Green, Hertfordshire.
+His parents were George Brett a Labourer and Ellen Brett (nee Smith).
+John was the younger of their three children George John, the eldest and Mary Ann.

 Wartime Service